ziyoung/better-wilcom-docs/wilcom-docs/Lettering/lettering_custom/Select_custom_fonts.md

 ## To select custom fonts...

-1Right-click the Lettering icon to access object properties.
+1. Right-click the Lettering icon to access object properties.

 ![lettering_custom00060.png](assets/lettering_custom00060.png)

-2Select a custom font from the droplist.
+2. Select a custom font from the droplist.

-3Enter the names of the letters you want to use in the text box.
+3. Enter the names of the letters you want to use in the text box.

 - If the letter name is a single character – e.g. ‘A’ – enter that character.
 - If the letter name consists of more than one character – e.g. ‘Star’ – enter a tilde (\~) followed by the letter name.

 Tip: Combine letters that use single or multiple characters in their name by prefacing the single character with two tildes – e.g. \~Star\~\~A\~Star.

-4Set the formatting values as you would for other lettering objects.
+4. Set the formatting values as you would for other lettering objects.

 ## Related topics...